-The action before the Metro Council would approve a Locally Preferred Alternative (LPA) for the Southwest Corridor Project.
+The action before the Metro Council would approve an LPA for the Southwest Corridor Project.
 The LPA identifies the final rail alignment for further design and study, as well as the locations of all the stations, maintenance facilities, and associated project elements.
 If approved, the LPA would be included in the 2018 Regional Transportation Plan's Regional Transit Network Map and financially constrained project list, as well as in the Metropolitan Transportation Improvement Plan.
 These actions will allow the project to be considered for a Capital Investment Grant from the Federal Transit Administration (FTA).